 The Greek theatre of Syracuse is in an archeological area called Neapolis.
 The name means new city in Greek and represents the new settlement that the Greeks built in this part of Sicily around the III century before Christ.
 Indeed, nowadays, this area is called the Archeolgical Park of Neapolis.
 With its remarkable extension, this archeological park contains important monuments which represent the history of Syracuse.
 It is divided into two parts: the Greek part containing the theatre and other important archeological artifacts and the Roman part, which, in turn, contains a stunning Roman amphitheatre.
 I never saw so many ancient burials, grottos and circular rows like the ones seen in the day of my archeological tour in this zone of Syracuse.

 The most extensive area is the Greek one.
-It is contains the so called Ara of Ierone, the Greek theatre and a long series of grottos and burials called “Latomie”.
+It is contains the so called Ara of Ierone, the Greek theatre and a long series of grottos called “Latomie”.
 During my visit, I started my tour just from the Greek theatre of Syracuse.
 That is the most famous monument of the archeological park, engraved on the rocks of Temenite hill.
 Its history and its changes often identify the same history of the city of Syracuse.
 This Greek theatre has very ancient origins.
 Some written sources said that it has existed since the V century before Christ.

 Thanks to this impressive archeological monument, Syracuse was the most important and famous Greek capital in Sicily.
 The current shape of the theatre was designed by the Greek tyrant Ierone, in the context of an urban renovation of Neapolis.
 To do this, Ierone followed the architectural rules of the magnificent Greek style.
 The space for the public included 67 rungs divided into nine wedges by eight rows of stairs.
 A high railing corridor divides the lower part from the upper part.
 At the center of the theatre, it is carved the name of Zeus.
 The structure was planned to be magnificent and to be used by the Romans.
 In reality, the zone was used by the Spaniards as a fort for Ortygia.
 In the lower part of the theatre, dedicated to the shows, namely the scenic apparatus, you can see an ancient and massive wood ship.
 In the upper part, there is a long path leading to picturesque grottos and waterfalls, such as the grottos where the so called waters of Ninfeo gush (see the image below).